yt-project/yt/doc/source/visualizing/plots.rst

    slc.pan_rel((0.1, -0.1))
    slc.save()

-:class:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` accepts a factor to zoom in by.
+:meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.zoom` accepts a factor to zoom in by.

 .. python-script::